 What Is a Dementia Care Map?

-Dementia care mapping is an observational tool used in healthcare settings to make sure people living with dementia experience a whole-person care approach.
+Dementia care mapping is an observational tool used in healthcare settings to ensure people living with dementia receive a whole-person care approach.
 Instead of only their physical health being taken into account, the mapping process also considers emotional, social and spiritual well-being.

 An individualised dementia care map is used to improve well-being and quality of life for people living with the condition.
 Your loved one’s likes and dislikes, preferences and triggers will be highlighted in the mapping process, and the map can be built upon as time goes on and dementia symptoms progress.

 Dementia care mapping was developed in the 1980s and is still used today.
-The idea is that any care provider can examine an individual’s dementia care map to bring them up to speed with what’s expected of them and deliver the best support possible right from the start.
+The idea is that any care provider can review an individual’s dementia care map to bring them up to speed on what’s expected of them and deliver the best possible support right from the start.

 What Does Dementia Care Mapping Involve?